hendricson/6degrees/README.md

 # Six degrees of separation algorithm along with the PHP implementation

 Six degrees of separation is the theory that anyone on the planet can be connected to any other person on the planet through a chain of acquaintances that has no more than five intermediaries.
-This theory can be tested on relatively small set of people, representing users of a social network.
-For the predefined social graph of users, the program automatically builds "a friend of a friend" chain which connects any two users in a maximum of six steps, using the shortest path.
+This theory can be tested on relatively small set of people connected with a directed graph, representing users of a social network.
+The algorithm builds "a friend of a friend" chain, which connects any two users in the network.
 The algorithm below is what I came up with for the social network I was building.

 Demo: [http://hendricson.com/demo/6degrees/](http://hendricson.com/demo/6degrees/)